Safety investigators subpoena pilots over close call at JFK

 The NTSB said the American Airlines Boeing 777 crossed an active runway on Jan.
 13 without approval from air traffic controllers, and that led to a close call with a Delta Air Lines Boeing 737 that was taking off on the same runway.

 Disaster was averted when an air traffic controller, using an expletive, urgently told pilots of the Delta jet to stop their takeoff.
+Audio recordings show that the controller immediately communicated the severity of the situation to the American Airlines crew.

+The pilots have not been identified.
+The union that advised them not to sit for interviews said it objects that NTSB now records such interviews instead of merely taking notes, which the union says is accurate enough.

+“NTSB investigations are intended to be fact-finding proceedings with no adverse parties.
+We do not believe that this should be an adversarial issue,” the Allied Pilots Association said in a statement.

+The American crew took off shortly after the nighttime incident and completed its scheduled flight to London.
+The Delta pilots returned their plane to the gate.
+Delta put up passengers overnight, and the plane left the next morning for the Dominican Republic.

+The cockpit voice recordings in both planes were lost as a result.
+The devices typically capture a two-hour loop before being recorded over.

-The NTSB said the controller was alerted to the danger by a surveillance system that lets controllers track the movement of planes and vehicles on the ground.
+The NTSB said an air traffic controller at JFK was alerted to the danger of the American jet crossing the wrong runway by a surveillance system that lets controllers track the movement of planes and vehicles on the ground.

 The board said the American Airlines Boeing 777 and the Delta Boeing 737 were separated by about 1,400 feet at the closest point — a bit farther apart than previously reported.